svaarala/duktape/doc/debugger.rst

   debugger protocol.

-* Plain buffer values are represented explicitly, but buffer objects (Duktape.Buffer, Node.js Buffer, ArrayBuffer, DataView, and TypedArray views) are represented as objects.
+* Plain buffer values are represented explicitly, but buffer objects (Node.js Buffer, ArrayBuffer, DataView, and TypedArray views) are represented as objects.
 This means that their contents are not transmitted, only their heap pointer and a class number.

 * The "unused" value is special: it's used internally by Duktape to mark unmapped array entries, but is not intended to be used for actual values